fumblystuff/fumbly-diddle-docs/docs/subcopy/teracopy-config.md

 ## Installation

-To use MSFCopy, you must have a copy of the free [Teracopy](https://www.codesector.com/teracopy) utility installed on your Windows system.
+To use SubCopy, you must have a copy of the free [Teracopy](https://www.codesector.com/teracopy) utility installed on your Windows system.
 If you do not have TeraCopy installed, navigate to [Code Sector Downloads](https://www.codesector.com/downloads) then download and install the latest version of the application.

 ## Configuration